winterrocks/winterrocks/README.md

 - [Synopsys webinar guest speaker (Mar 13, 2024): Open Source Diligence: From Risk Assessment to Post-Close Integration](https://www.brighttalk.com/webcast/13983/605646)
   - [Slides](Attachments/Synopsys-webinar-Open-Source-DD-for-MA-2024-03-13.pdf)

-If borrowing content from the slides, an attribution would be nice.
+If borrowing content from the slides, an attribution would be nice, but not mandatory.

 ## 📫 How to reach me: